Longevity Records of North American Birds. Version 2021.1.

 Please use the citations at the end for all longevity records contained in those papers.
 For records not in those five papers, please cite this Page as:

-Lutmerding, J. A. and A. S. Love.
-2013.
+Bird Banding Laboratory.
 Longevity Records of North American Birds.
-Version 2013.2.
+Version 2019.2.
 Patuxent Wildlife Research Center.
-Bird Banding Laboratory.
-Laurel MD.
+US Geological Survey.
+Laurel, MD.

 A series of five papers that list minimum age records have been published since 1982 in the Journal of Field Ornithology (citations given below).
 The last paper was published in 1989 and there have been many additions and/or corrections to previously published records.
 A list, maintained by the Bird Banding Laboratory (BBL), is attached for your use.